 Rabbiteye Blueberries Varieties

 Brightwell: Partially self-fertile.
-Austin and Premier are pollinators.
+Tifblue is its pollinator.
 Requires 400 chill hours.
 Harvest is in early June-early July.

 Premier: Good production with medium-large fruit.
-Austin is pollinator.
+Brightwell and Climax are its pollinators.
 Requires 550 chill hours.
 Harvest is in late May-early June.

 Tifblue: Productive, self-fertile variety with medium-large light blue fruit.
 Very winter-hardy.
-Bright well is a pollinator, if desired.
+Brightwell is its pollinator, if desired.
 Requires 650 chill hours.
 Harvest is in late June-late July.
 One of the best of the Rabbiteye varieties.